Baseball Brains is a group of players, coaches, and athletic trainers who help others in our field become more successful and knowledgeable.

 They may also get jealous, hurl insults, and be explosive in the stands.
 Are you able to contend with irritated and angry parents without taking it personally?
-How about when they tell you flat-out that you’re a terrible coach?
+How about when they tell you flat-out you’re a terrible coach?

-When they scream insults at the referee?
+When did they scream insults at the referee?
 Or when they stand beside you or come in the dugout to “help” you coach, even though you don’t want the help?
 Are you prepared to politely tell them that you don’t want or need them?
 These are important aspects of coaching to think about before making a decision.

-You know the times when your son or daughter doesn’t listen to you and you have to tell them to do something three or four times before they do it?
-By the fourth time you’re not politely asking him to do the task, but you’re frustrated and yelling.
+You know the times when your son or daughter doesn’t listen to you, and you have to tell them to do something three or four times before they do it?
+By the fourth time, you’re not politely asking him to do the task, but you’re frustrated and yelling.

 Just think about having ten or more kids to coach, because chances are you’re going to have to repeat yourself with some of the kids as some won’t understand and some won’t be listening.
 Some may even have a poor attitude.
 In order to take on youth coaching, it’s important to clothe yourself with patience before getting out there with a bunch of youth.
-Not everyone learns at the same pace and that’s alright.
+Not everyone learns at the same pace, and that’s alright.

-In fact, amazing Stanford University’s former tennis coach, Dick Gould, states that younger kids might not recognize their passion for a sport yet and lack focus, so it’s important to be a bit lenient and teach kids how to focus patiently.1 Take a deep breath and let the children see that you’re patient and compassionate and this way, they’ll be more apt to learn the game better and enjoy the experience.
+In fact, amazing Stanford University’s former tennis coach, Dick Gould, states that younger kids might not recognize their passion for a sport yet and lack focus, so it’s important to be a bit lenient and teach kids how to focus patiently.
+Take a deep breath and let the children see that you’re patient and compassionate, and this way, they’ll be more apt to learn the game better and enjoy the experience.

 If you’re coaching your own child or children, be prepared for other children to give him or her flack at times.
 They may think that you’re giving him too much playing time or that you have him playing one of the better positions.

-They may think that they should be playing more and be playing the best positions.
 This can cause dissension among teammates, so it’s important to be aware that this could occur and to have a discussion with the teammates if it does.

 It’s also a good idea to keep yourself in check when it comes to playing time for all the children on the team and honestly evaluate if you are favoring your child over others.

-Are You Excited To Coach?
+Are You Excited to Coach?

-Keep in mind that you may be passionate about coaching a sport that perhaps you played in high school or college, but since then some things may have changed.
+Keep in mind that you may be passionate about coaching a sport that perhaps you played in high school or college, but since then, some things may have changed.
 You’ll have to keep up-to-date with rules and regulations for the sport that you’re coaching and continue to learn the best strategies to teach the children.

-For example, if you played basketball ten years ago in high school, you probably had some great offensive and defensive strategies, but in the last ten years things may have changed and there may be even better strategies.
+For example, if you played basketball ten years ago in high school, you probably had some great offensive and defensive strategies, but in the last ten years, things may have changed, and there may be even better strategies.
 It’s best if you take the time to review what’s going on in the sport these days to see if you can learn better offensive and defensive plays to teach the children.